Early Childhood Education

 - Successfully complete (grade of C+ or better) or be currently enrolled in EDU 210 and 212 at time of application.

-- Complete the Application for Admission to the Educator Preparation Program and Education Program Disclosure Form during open enrollment period (see below)
+- Complete the Application for Admission to the Educator Preparation Program and Education Program Disclosure Form prior to deadline listed on application

 - Complete and pass a criminal background check